What New Hogs' Strength Coach Working on First

 "We’ve already put a huge premium on that," Sowders said.
 "Our lifting and running, we start with our bigs on everything we do.
 That’s just to set the mindset of everything starts with you.

-The strength and conditioning coach probably spends more time than any other coach.
-Getting players bigger, stronger and faster is just part of it.
+The strength and conditioning coach probably spends more time with players than any other coach.
+Getting them bigger, stronger and faster is just part of it.

 He's also in charge of finding and developing leaders within the team.